Why Are Website Owners Being Sued over ADA Compliance?

 The Connection to ADA Title II

 While private businesses fall under Title III, public entities (state and local governments) are covered by Title II.
 A 2024 DOJ rule set WCAG 2.1 AA as the required standard for Title II web content, with compliance deadlines based on population size.
-That rule has shifted attention toward web accessibility broadly, but it does not change the legal posture for private businesses.
-Title III lawsuits continue at high volume regardless.
+That rule confirmed WCAG 2.1 AA as the government’s chosen benchmark, but it did not create a rule for private businesses, and it did nothing to slow Title III filings.

 The relevant Title III video below adds useful context on the lawsuit activity.